tomchor/Oceanostics.jl/README.md

 (v1.6) pkg> add Oceanostics
 ```

-If you want the latest deveopments (which may or may not be unstable) you can add the latest version from github in the `main` branch:
+If you want the latest developments (which may or may not be unstable) you can add the latest version from github in the `main` branch:

 ```julia
 julia> using Pkg